A Town Square and Riverside Park for Twickenham. #ParkNotCarPark

 We'd like cars to be removed from Twickenham Riverside in order to create a beautiful Riverside Park and Town Square (with underground parking).

 Above is a concept design of what can be achieved on Twickenham Riverside.
-Its main features are an integrated Town Square and Riverside Park with great pedestrian links to King Street, Water Lane and Wharf Lane.
+Its main features are a central Town Square and Riverside Park with great pedestrian and cycle links to King Street, Water Lane and Wharf Lane and beyond.

-The buildings are indicative of what is possible.
+The buildings shown are indicative of what's possible.
 We'd like to see a landmark building on the corner of King Street to draw people's attention to the riverside.
-The other buildings could include a boutique hotel, boathouses, and/or a Lido with a cafe and restaurant.
-We'd also like to increase the size of the playground.
+The other buildings would include cafés, a restaurant, boathouses, community space (for information, exhibitions, gallery), limited retail and residential, and possibly a small hotel and/or a lido.
+We'd also intend to increase the size of the playground.

-The car park will be under the town square and will take ALL the cars away from the riverside, as well as providing spaces for the new development.
+The car park will be under the town square and will take ALL the cars away from the riverside.
 Car entry will be via Water Lane and exit via Wharf Lane (under the buildings), with pedestrian access from the riverside and town square.

-We'd like the Council to reconsider its approach to the Riverside site and to reintroduce what it promised us nearly two years ago, namely a Town Square and a pedestrianised Riverside Park.
+We'd like the Council to reconsider its approach to the Riverside site and to reintroduce what it promised us more than two years ago, namely a Town Square and a pedestrianised Riverside Park (with no riverfront road).

-Please sign our petition if this is what you'd like to see.
+Please sign our petition if this is what you'd like to see: a space for people, not cars.

 In the Council's All in One and Barefoot Consultations residents said they wanted a town square and to move cars away from the riverside.

 In the Council's November 2015 consultation they promised us 'A New Town Square for Twickenham'.
 They also promised that 'parking will be removed from the Embankment in front of Diamond Jubilee Gardens to enhance views of the river', and 'there will be underground parking provided beneath the new development'.
-They presented a proposal of a pedestrianised Riverside.
-We welcomed all of that, but not the size and style of the buildings.
+They presented a Francis Terry proposal with a pedestrianised Riverside.
+We welcomed the removal of the road and parking from the riverfront, but not the inappropriate size and style of the buildings.

 In July twickerati did an online poll about parking on the Embankment.
 73% of people wanted to 'Find an Alternative Solution'.